ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r1p1 of the CPU.
 It is fixed in r1p2.

+For Cortex-X4, the following errata build flags are defined :

+- ``ERRATA_X4_2701112``: This applies erratum 2701112 workaround to Cortex-X4
+  CPU and affects system configurations that do not use an Arm interconnect IP.
+  This needs to be enabled for revisions r0p0 and is fixed in r0p1.
+  The workaround for this erratum is not implemented in EL3, but the flag can be enabled/disabled at the platform level.
+The flag is used when the errata ABI feature is enabled and can assist the Kernel in the process of mitigation of the erratum.

 For Cortex-A510, the following errata build flags are defined :

 -  ``ERRATA_A510_1922240``: This applies errata 1922240 workaround to